We've put our heads together to come up with our favourite places for brunch in the city centre and beyond. What do you think?

 All the Shapes

 All the way over in Prestwich, All the Shapes has been making ripples on the brunch front for a while now, so it’s probably about time you went to check what all the fuss is about.
-They serve Brunch from Monday – Saturday until 4pm and their menu is extensive.
-They have all the usual hits such as Poached Eggs, Smashed Avo, Bacon – all done with an attention to detail which leaves many city centre establishments in the dust.
+They serve Brunch from Thursday – Sunday until 4pm and their menu is extensive.
+There’s a new Mexican slant on the dishes on offer, such as the always excellent Huervos Rancheros – all done with an attention to detail which leaves many city centre establishments in the dust.

 All the Shapes, 8 Warwick St, Prestwich, Manchester M25 3HN